Accurate modeling and mitigation of overlapping signals and glitches in gravitational-wave data: Results on overlapping signals and glitches

 \subsection{Fast Scattering Glitches}

-Fast scattering glitches (also referred to as ``crowns"~\cite{Soni:2021cjy}) are long duration glitches composed of many short blip-like bursts in frequencies from $~10-60$ Hz.
-Fast scattering glitches have been linked to light scattered off the LIGO optical systems, particularly during ground motion~\cite{Soni:2021cjy}.
+Fast-scattering glitches (also referred to as ``crowns"~\cite{Soni:2021cjy}) are long duration glitches composed of many short bliplike bursts in frequencies from $~10-60$ Hz.
+Fast-scattering glitches have been linked to light scattered off the LIGO optical systems, particularly during ground motion~\cite{Soni:2021cjy}.
 They were the most common glitch type in LLO in O3, comprising 27\% of all glitches~\cite{Soni:2021cjy}.
-Two spectrograms of fast scattering glitches are given in Fig.~\ref{fig:Spectrograms_ALL} and display the long- and short-term glitch behavior; relevant run settings are presented in Table~\ref{tab:settings}.
+Two spectrograms of fast-scattering glitches are given in Fig.~\ref{fig:Spectrograms_ALL} and display the long- and short-term glitch behavior; relevant run settings are presented in Table~\ref{tab:settings}.

-Since a single fast scattering glitch contains multiple, time-separated bursts, some adjusted settings are required.
-Such glitches create long-term non-stationarity, particularly at low frequencies so we increase the duration of the analyzed segments from 16 to 32 seconds for the low-mass BBHs.
+Since a single fast-scattering glitch contains multiple, time-separated bursts, some adjusted settings are required.
+Such glitches create long-term nonstationarity, particularly at low frequencies so we increase the duration of the analyzed segments from 16 to 32 seconds for the low-mass BBHs.
 Despite the overall long duration of the glitch, we found that an increase in $\Qmax$ is not necessary, as each glitch consists of individual shorter burst that are each reconstructed by a few low-$Q$ wavelets.

 Figure~\ref{fig:Violin_FastScattering} presents our results.
 Overall, we find similar results to the slow-scattering case of Fig.~\ref{fig:Violin_Scattering}, as the full ``CBC+Glitch" analysis is able to separate the signals and glitches while reliably estimating the parameters of the former.
 The ``CBCOnly" analysis returns mostly unbiased results, with the exception of isolated cases.
 Additionally, we find $\MgGgCBC<0.01$ in the first column which indicates that the glitch reconstruction is reliable even in the presence of a CBC signal.
-Due to the adjusted settings required for this analysis, automating analyses of fast scattering glitches will be challenging.
+Due to the adjusted settings required for this analysis, automating analyses of fast-scattering glitches will be challenging.